denniskuijs/openremote/docs/4_implementation_ssm_automations.md

     nextStep: DetachVolume
 ```

-When the volume's status is `available`, the value specified in the `DesiredValues` parameter, the script will continue to the next step.
+When the volume's status is `available`, the value specified in the `DesiredValues` parameter, the volume is ready to be attached and the script will continue to the next step.

 ### 3.5.
 Detach Volume
 When the automation reaches this step, the current `EBS` data volume will be detached from the instance.
 This part is handeled by an separate `SSM` automation document as some of the steps are using the `CommandType` command to execute `linux` commands on the `EC2` instance.